 Young people from refugee and migrant backgrounds have a world of experience, but some need support to translate that to the workplace.
 A job is vital for young people to become financially independent, but it also helps to provide a sense of belonging, community, and self-worth.

-- Pathways to Opportunity, working in the northern and western suburbs of Melbourne with young people from African and Pasifika backgrounds.
+- PATHWAYS TO OPPORTUNITY, working in the northern and western suburbs of Melbourne with young people from African and Pasifika backgrounds.
 Pathways to Opportunity is funded by the Lord Mayor’s Charitable Foundation, William Buckland Foundation and the RE Ross Trust.

-- Pathways to Work, focussing on refugee and migrant background young people living in the cities of Greater Dandenong and Casey.
+- PATHWAYS TO WORK, focussing on refugee and migrant background young people living in the cities of Greater Dandenong and Casey.
 Pathways to Work is delivered in partnership with AFL SportsReady and supported by the Victorian Government.

-- Pathways from University, recruits and matches mentors who have professional work experience, with tertiary students and graduates from refugee and migrant backgrounds.
+- PATHWAYS FROM UNIVERSITY, recruits and matches mentors who have professional work experience, with tertiary students from refugee and migrant backgrounds.
 Pathways from University is funded by the Myer Foundation.

 Pathways is delivered by CMY with funding from the Lord Mayor’s Charitable Foundation, The William Buckland Foundation, The R E Ross Trust and The Myer Foundation.